A Premier Coding Workstation that helps increase productivity and accuracy

 Coder Lists, Audit and Physician Queries

-As coders work on Events, those Events are added to the coder’s own Event List where they can stay until completion.
-This makes it easier for coders to defer coding pending more urgent work, or to pause waiting for additional records.
+As coders work on Events, those Events are added to the coder's own Event List where they can stay until completion.
+This makes it easier for coders to defer coding pending more urgent work, or to pause while awaiting additional records.
 Coders can add comments and annotations to remind themselves why the Event is held.
-The coder can also flag an Event for Audit or supervisor review; once flagged for Audit the Event appears in the supervisor’s Audit list.
+The coder can also flag an Event for Audit or supervisor review, which moves their Event to a supervisor List.
 The supervisor can edit the event and return it to the coder with comments and annotations, or mark it finalized.
-Events can also be flagged for Physician Audit; if the facility has a dedicated messaging system, a script can be created to automatically add the query there.
+Events can also be flagged for Physician Query.
+If the facility has a dedicated messaging system, a script can be created to automatically add the query there.

 Scripts and Extensibility